cryptolab-network/cryptolab-staking-treasury-proposal/README.md

 The CryptoLab (https://www.cryptolab.network/tools) aims to help non-technical nominators build stable and risk-controlled cash flows via well-designed and financial tools.
 The core idea is that we want to make staking the same as investment.
 We help nominators to build good portfolios and to manage their portfolios to control risk and revenue.
 Portfolio management is challenging in Polkadot/Kusama system because they are NPoS consensus.

 We design the CryptoLab website to help users to do their crypto currency financial management.
-From basic wordings to data representation, we would like to make "normal" people comprehensive. (對於那些族群comprehensive?)
-In the first stage, We plan to provide the following features,
+From basic wordings to data representation, our goal is to we make staking comprehensive to "normal" people.
+We plan to provide the following features in this stage,

 * Portfolio Benchmark
 * Portfolio Management

 Portfolio Benchmark helps nominators to evaluate which validators should they stake on.
 They can simply choose and nominate from our pre-built strategies or set their own conditions on different criteria to get a list of validators.
 And it is just the first step.

 The real difference that makes CryptoLab outstanding is the Portfolio Management.
-We would like to help nominators to track their revenue and to suggest new sets of validators accoring to the criteria they set.
-We also would like to help nominators to make adjustment in time to prevent from lose their profit, by notify them such as when a validator increased commission or when a validator is slashed.
+We would like to help nominators to track their revenue and to suggest new sets of validators according to the criteria they set.
+We also would like to help nominators to make adjustment in time to prevent from profit loss, by notifying them when a validator increased its commission or when a validator is being slashed.

+(我覺得這邊有點跳, 怎麼突然扯到decentralization)

 Decentralization is the key to make long term Polkadot/Kusama ecosystem healthy.
-Our topmost goal is to help nominators to get stable income while keep the system dencentralized.
+Our utmost goal is to help nominators to get stable income while keep the system dencentralized.

 ## Context of the proposal: